house-of-abbey/GarminHomeAssistant/TroubleShooting.md

 ![No JSON](images/NoJson.png)

+When the application persists in reporting _"No JSON returned from HTTP request"_ this might be:

+1. Because there's a syntax or scheme conformance error in the JSON menu.
+Please [verify your JSON menu](#check-your-json-schema) file using the web-based Editor.

-When the application persists in reporting _"No JSON returned from HTTP request"_ this might be due to a mismatch between the Webhook ID and the device settings on the HomeAssistant server.
+2. Due to a mismatch between the Webhook ID and the device settings on the HomeAssistant server.
 We have discovered that the Webhook ID is required for HomeAssistant API calls with templates in order to work in a non-privileged account.
 The application options include the ability to clear the Webhook ID in the application forcing a new one to be set up.
 This should prevent the above error being shown on startup.

 ![HTTP 410](images/http_410_error.jpg)